 - Graduate work with a minimum grade-point average of 3.0 or better even if the undergraduate grade-point average meets the above criteria.

 If you are not a native speaker of English, you may be required to submit evidence of your proficiency in the English language.
-You may use the results (no more than two years old) from one of the following standardized tests to satisfy this requirement:
+TOEFL and IELTS scores are only valid for two years (from original test date to submission of UConn application).
+You may use the results from one of the following standardized tests to satisfy this requirement:

 1.)
 Receiving a score of 79 (Internet-based test – iBT) or 550 (Paper-based test – PBT) or higher on the TOEFL test.